abstractoperators/concrete/webapp/agentserver/README.md

 1. [Install Ngrok](https://dashboard.ngrok.com/get-started/setup/linux)
 2. Start ngrok `make ngrok`
-3. Start your local server (e.g., make local-daemons)
+3. Start your local server (e.g., make local-agentserver)
 4. Copy the forwarding URL from ngrok console, and use it as the webhook URL.
 For the Slack Daemon, https://api.slack.com/apps/A07P0F0TK2L/slash-commands?)

 # Jaime